Decoding QR Codes for fun and profit

 QR code decoders

-Generally speaking, the decoding process goes like this:
+Briefly, the decoding process looks like this:

-• Read and unmask the data codewords
+• Read and unmask data modules as bits of data codewords

 • Deinterleave the data codewords

-• Read the encoding and length information
+• Read the encoding bits and data length

 There’s a lot more involved on the error correction and image processing side, but I won’t be going over those in this guide.